Last Updated on June 6, 2022

 Read More: Amazing Restaurants in Asheville

-- Holiday Market in Calabash (December 11)
+- Holiday Patchwork Market at the Durham Armory in Durham (December 14-15)

-- Durham Craft Market Holiday Show at Central Park in Durham (December 12)
+- Durham Craft Market Holiday Show at Central Park in Durham (December 15)

 Read More: 25 of the Most Amazing Winter Hikes in North Carolina